joelouthan/Theologicus/src/confession-1689/1689-01-10-the-infallability-of-holy-scripture.md

 This reminds me of Luther and Calvin's hard counter to the Nicolaus Copernicus' theory of heliocentric (that is our system revolves around the sun).
 Luther and Calvin's view held to a widely accepted common belief that our system revolved around the earth.[^1] Calvin and Luther held staunchly to this and defended it because of the account in Joshua 10:

-[^1]: A much better explanation of this whole ordeal can be found at [Luther, Calvin, and Copernicus — A Reformed Approach to Science and Scripture](https://www.ligonier.org/learn/articles/luther-calvin-and-copernicus-reformed-approach-science-and-scripture) by Keith Mathison.
-Jun 1, 2012

 >Joshua 10:13 (CSB) And the sun stood still and the moon stopped until the nation took vengeance on its enemies.
 Isn’t this written in the Book of Jashar?
 So the sun stopped in the middle of the sky and delayed its setting almost a full day.

 The Bible said.
 "The sun and the moon stood still.
 Obviously, that means they rotate around the earth."
 Which we now know, thanks to the works of Galileo Galilei, among many others, that indeed, our system revolves around the sun.